Sylvari Windsong

 Hooks

-Sentinel: Her first centuries of life were spent as a sentinel, protecting her homelands of eastern Ashenvale from the few threats that arose during the last years of the Long Vigil.
-Though she left the service after the Third War to follow the path of a druid, her rigorous training is still ingrained in her fighting style.
+SENTINEL Her first centuries of life were spent as a sentinel, protecting her homelands of eastern Ashenvale from the few threats that arose during the last years of the Long Vigil.
+Though she left the service after the Third War to join the Cenarion Circle and follow the path of a druid, her rigorous training is still ingrained in her fighting style.

 Stories